AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-develop-deploy-workflow.md

 ### Configure store

 When you are ready to configure your store, push all your code to the `integration` environment.
 Configure your store settings from the Admin for the integration environment, not in your local environment.
-You can find the URL by clicking **Access site** in the Project Web Interface
+You can find the URL by clicking **Access site** in the Cloud Console

 For the best information on configurations, review the documentation for Adobe Commerce and the installed extensions.
 Here are some links and ideas that help you get started: